 If there is one thing parents today want more than ever, it’s simply this – answers.

-In stark contrast, when parents sit down for the initial consultation with a Pediatric Chiropractor from our PX Docs Network, they’re shocked to find out not only do we take the time to truly hear them out, but when we answer their questions… we do so with fully clear, scientifically-based, complete answers and explanations.
+In stark contrast, when parents sit down for the initial consultation with a Pediatric Chiropractor from our PX Docs Network, they’re shocked to find out not only do we take the time to truly hear them out, but when we answer their questions… we do so with fully clear, scientifically-based, complete answers.

-Parents become excited to finally make sense of why their child has been struggling for so long, and why the traditional medical system (and often even the holistic or biomedical world) has struggled to fully and completely explain things to them.
-If you don’t get down to the true roots and foundation of the problem – nervous system dysfunction (subluxation) – you can’t access the deeper, more complete healing components that we know are built within each and every child!
+Parents become excited to finally make sense of why their child has been struggling for so long, and why the traditional medical system has struggled to fully explain things to them.
+If you don’t get down to the true roots and foundation of the problem, nervous system dysfunction (subluxation), you can’t access the deeper, more complete healing components built within each and every child.

 Chronic Health Issues in Kids

-With the CDC admitting that 40% of children today struggle with chronic health issues, and other research putting it beyond 50% – it’s time we stop only blaming genetics and gluten, and look deeper so that we can do better for our kids.
+With the CDC admitting that 40% of children today struggle with chronic health issues, and other research putting it beyond 45%, it’s time we stop only blaming genetics and gluten and look deeper so that we can do better for our kids.

 That’s where the conversation of subluxation comes into play.
-While this term may not be a household name just yet, it soon will and absolutely should.
-In this article, we’re not only going to dive into subluxation, but we’re going even deeper – into exact types of stressors and toxins that trigger subluxation and nervous system dysregulation in the first place.
+While this term may not be a household name just yet, it soon will and absolutely should be.
+In this article, we’re not only going to cover subluxation, but we’re going even deeper, into the exact types of stressors and toxins that trigger subluxation and nervous system dysregulation in the first place.

-While we can’t prevent every single type of stressor, sickness, or toxic exposure for our kids (nor would we want to entirely, more on that later), but we can understand what happens to their nervous system and overall health when they are exposed to too many of these stressors (toxic load theory), and most importantly – exposed to them too early during what are called sensitive or critical periods of development.
+While we can’t prevent every single type of stressor, sickness, or toxic exposure for our kids, we can understand what happens to their nervous system when they are exposed to too many of these stressors (toxic load theory), and most importantly, exposed to them too early during what are called sensitive or critical periods of development.

-What if there was a common thread underlying many seemingly unrelated conditions?
+What if there were a common thread underlying many seemingly unrelated conditions?
 A root cause that, when addressed, could unlock your child’s innate potential for healing and thriving?

-That missing piece of the puzzle is often subluxation – a dysfunction within the nervous system that can set the stage for a wide range of both acute and chronic health challenges.
-While subluxation may not be a term many are familiar with, understanding its role in your child’s well-being could be the key to finally finding the answers and solutions you’ve been seeking.
+That missing piece of the puzzle is often subluxation, a dysfunction within the nervous system that can set the stage for a wide range of both acute and chronic health challenges.
+While subluxation may not be a term many are familiar with, understanding its role in your child’s well-being could be the key to finally finding the answers you’ve been seeking.

 What is Subluxation?

-3. Neurological Interference + Dysfunction: The combination of this misalignment and restricted movement (decreased proprioception) disrupts and alters neurosensory input into the brain, leading to interference and imbalance within the nervous system as a whole.
+- Neurological Interference + Dysfunction: The combination of this misalignment and restricted movement (decreased proprioception) disrupts and alters neurosensory input to the brain, leading to interference and imbalance throughout the nervous system.

-When subluxation occurs, it can interfere with the proper functioning of the central and autonomic nervous system, which is responsible for controlling and coordinating all the systems in the body.
-This interference and dysregulation lead to a range of symptoms and health challenges that may initially seem unrelated, but once it’s explained to parents and other providers, they can easily start to connect the dots and see how everything can be related at least in some ways to subluxation, nervous system dysfunction, and dysregulation.
+When spinal subluxation occurs, it can interfere with the proper functioning of the Central and Autonomic Nervous System, which is responsible for controlling and coordinating all the systems in the body.
+This interference and dysregulation lead to a range of signs and health challenges that may initially seem unrelated, but once explained, parents can easily start to connect the dots.

 The key component of subluxation that sets all neurological dysfunction in motion is joint fixation and restriction of movement, known as proprioception.
 Proprioception is the body’s sense of position and movement.
 It relies on sensory receptors in the joints, muscles, and connective tissues to communicate with the brain.
-Subluxation can disrupt this crucial communication, leading to decreased proprioception and an increased perception of noxious or stressful stimuli, as well as altered input into the brain and brainstem (nociception).
+Subluxation can disrupt this crucial communication, leading to decreased proprioception, increased perception of noxious or stressful stimuli, and altered input to the brain and brainstem (nociception).

-In kids, subluxation more commonly presents as altered sensory input or sensory overload, digestive or immune system dysfunction, and especially as altered sensory perception and motor input, tone, and coordination.
+In kids, subluxation more commonly presents as altered sensory input or sensory overload, digestive or immune system dysfunction, and, especially, altered sensory perception and motor input, tone, and coordination.
 Subluxation plays a major role in the development of both gross and fine motor delays, as well as overall developmental delays and challenges in children.

 To summarize, subluxation and nervous system dysfunction negatively affect the following systems most often in a sequential order: